-Are Facebook Ads or Google Ads Better for Dental Practices?
+Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Online advertising is an essential component of any successful marketing strategy.
-Dental practices, in particular, can benefit from targeted online ads to attract new patients and grow their business.
-However, a common dilemma faced by many dental practitioners is choosing between Facebook Ads and Google Ads
+Dental and orthodontic practices, in particular, can benefit from targeted online ads to attract new patients and grow their business.
+However, a common dilemma faced by many dental and ortho practitioners is choosing between Facebook Ads and Google Ads

 Both platforms offer unique advantages and can be highly effective when paired with the right strategy.
 In this blog post, we’ll dive into how Facebook and Google ads work, their differences, the pros and cons of each platform, and potential costs.